escalant3/ember-data-tastypie-adapter/README.md

     rake autotest

 ## Versions
-In the meantime ember.js and ember-data reach 1.0, custom compilations have been used to test the adapter.
+In the meantime ember-data reachs 1.0, custom compilations have been used to test the adapter.

 #### ember.js
 1.3.1+pre.d6a23272

 #### ember-data
-1.0.0-beta.5+pre.69cb8b87
+1.0.0-beta.6

 ## Contributors